 The Old Covenant worked the same way.
 Leviticus 26:3-13 and Deuteronomy 7:12-15 and 28:1-14 list the blessings for obeying the commands in the Law of Moses, while Leviticus 26:14-39 and Deuteronomy 28:15-68 lists curses for breaking the Old Covenant.
 The chapters of Deuteronomy 6, 11, 27, and 29 through 30 also list blessings and curses for the Law of Moses.

-Even Christ had to fulfill the conditions of the New Covenant, otherwise He could not have completely entered the kingdom of heaven.
-We can see this in John 3, where He tells Nicodemus, a Jewish teacher of the law, about how everyone must be reborn with water and the Spirit to enter God's kingdom (John 3:1-12), which we talked about above.
+Even Christ had to fulfill the conditions of the New Covenant, otherwise, as a man, He would not have fulfilled His own covenant.
+We can see this in John 3, where He tells Nicodemus, a Jewish teacher of the law, about how everyone (every human) must be reborn with water and the Spirit to enter God's kingdom (John 3:1-12), which we talked about above.

 Then immediately after, Christ says, "Indeed, no one ascends into heaven, if not for the Son of Man, who descended from heaven.
 For just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, so that everyone who believes will have eternal life in Him" (John 3:13-15).

 I translated John 3:13-15 to better convey what Christ was saying to Nicodemus, which He did not say in absolutely clear terms, but told in parable.
-Christ was referring to how He spoke the conditions of the New Covenant and that no one could ascend to the kingdom of heaven without Him doing so.
+Christ was referring to how He proclaimed the New Covenant and its conditions.
+No one could ascend to the kingdom of heaven without Him doing so.

-He also said that His later resurrection would give people faith to believe in eternal salvation with Him, but also, Christ was affirming that no one could ascend into heaven, not even He, the Son of Man, without fulfilling the terms of the New Covenant to acknowledge and confess belief in Christ.
+He also said that His later resurrection would give people faith to believe in eternal salvation with Him (He must be lifted up), but also, Christ was noting that no one could ascend into heaven, not even He, the Son of Man, without fulfilling the terms of the New Covenant to acknowledge and confess belief in Christ.
 Why is that?

 Paul even affirmed Christ made the confession according to the True Gospel when he talked about fighting the good fight towards righteousness and making the good confession publicly (1 Timothy 6:12).
-He added, "Mashiach Yeshua - Christ Jesus... testified the good confession in front of Pontius Pilate" (1 Timothy 6:13), which refers to how Yeshua - Jesus acknowledged He was King of the Jews and King of a supernatural realm, not of this world or realm, when Pilate questioned Him before the crucifixion (Matthew 27:11; Mark 15:2; Luke 23:3; John 18:33-37).
+He added, "Mashiach Yeshua [Christ Jesus]... testified the good confession in front of Pontius Pilate" (1 Timothy 6:13), which refers to how Yeshua acknowledged He was King of the Jews and King of a supernatural realm, not of this world or realm, when Pilate questioned Him before the crucifixion (Matthew 27:11; Mark 15:2; Luke 23:3; John 18:33-37).
 All these references in scripture show how important it is to fulfill the conditions of God's conditional covenants.
-Even Christ had to fulfill them.
+Even Christ fulfilled them.